starswap/DRP24/README.md

 ```
 3. Install ESLint VSCode extension and go to settings (UI).
 Turn on "ESLint:Format Enable"
 4. Go to a typescript file in the project and press Ctrl-Shift-P. Select "Format document with" and then "Configure Default Formatter".
 Choose ESLint.

+## Frontend Development
+You can run the frontend with `npm run frontend` from the project root.
+This will hot-reload.

+## Backend Development
+You can run the backend with `npm run backend` from the project root.
+This will hot-reload.